In Excel, there is no direct function to get a quarter from a date. But you can create a formula for this.

-Alright, as you know there are total four quarters in a year but the thing is you can get a quarter from a date in different ways.
+Alright, as you know there is a total of four quarters in a year but the thing is you can get a quarter from a date in different ways.

 The first is, assuming year on the normal calendar basis or the second one on the fiscal calendar basis.